mlogic/yan-common/README.rst

 `CentOS <https://www.centos.org/>`_ (usually the latest and latest-1 releases) is my work horse OS so most scripts here are tested on it.
 I also use `Debian <http://www.debian.org/>`_ (usually the stable and testing branches) but not all scripts are tested on Debian.
+I welcome patches for making them work on other OS and all other kinds of improvements.

 Naming Convention
 =================